btd1337/eOS-Sierra-Gtk/README.md

 # eOS Sierra Gtk
 A GTK theme for elementary OS Loki inspired by macOS.

-This theme is a forked from https://www.gnome-look.org/p/1013714/
+This theme is a fork from https://www.gnome-look.org/p/1013714/

 _*Contains appearance correction for GTK applications_